jakubkinst/Android-StatefulLayout/README.md

 - `setEmptyImageResource(int resourceId)` Sets custom image shown above empty text when not using custom layout
 - `setOfflineImageDrawable(Drawable drawable)` Sets custom image shown above offline text when not using custom layout
 - `setOfflineImageResource(int resourceId)` Sets custom image shown above offline text when not using custom layout
+- `setOnStateChangeListener(OnStateChangeListener listener)` Sets a listener on state change event